replicatedhq/kots.io/content/kotsadm/updating/updating-embedded-cluster.md

 ### Online Installations

-To update the Admin Console when deployed to an embedded cluster, simple re-run the installation script provided by the application developer.
+To update the Admin Console when deployed to an embedded cluster, simply re-run the installation script provided by the application developer.

 ```
 curl -sSL https://kurl.sh/supergoodtool | sudo bash